SEAT 131: Third series (1982–1984)

+In 1984, the whole SEAT 131 range was phased out, without a direct substitute.
+The brand new Ronda-based SEAT Málaga took its place in 1985.

 Curiosities

 The implementation of the diesel engines in the SEAT 131 range took place almost four years after its launch.
 This would practically exclude the use of the SEAT 131 in the taxi fleet, in spite of its significant performance in both comfort and roominess.
 In the meantime however, for a great number of Spanish taxi owners and other professionals who were opting for the SEAT 131 as their taxicab of choice, a very common practice was the after-market replacement with a diesel engine of a newly purchased gasoline-powered SEAT 131.
 Engines that were widely used for this purpose were derived from Perkins, Barreiros, Mercedes-Benz and Sava, but the most widespread option was the Sava 1,795 cc engine producing 52 hp-metric.